Danish Shipowners' Association: Early years

 The foundation of Danish Shipping in 1884, was highly influenced by the era’s political tendencies where the agricultural industry was prioritized above anything else after the war in 1864, and it was clear that the foundation of Danish Shipping was especially inspired by the Danish businessman C.F Tietgen’s rebellion against this official business policy.
 The foundation in 1884 also meant that Danish Shipping was the first lobby organisation in Denmark, which already counted 20 members and 140 enrolled ships in its first years.

-It was not a coincidence that the lobby organisation met success in its first years already.
-Because even before the foundation of the organisation Denmark had a strong trade fleet with a long history, which has put Denmark on the world map for many years.
-Already during the 5’th Century Vikings participated in international trade on the sea.
-Later other important events such as the triangular trade during the 16’th and 17’th centuries both contributed to a lot of the economical growth in Denmark during this time era, but also to one of the dark parts of Danish history.
+It was not a coincidence that the lobby organisation met success in its first years already, because even before the foundation of the organisation Denmark had a strong trade fleet with a long history, which had put Denmark on the world map for many years.
+During the 5th Century vikings already participated in international trade on the sea.
+Later other important events such as the Trans-Atlantic slave trade during the 16th and 17th centuries contributed to a lot of the economic growth in Denmark during this era, but also to one of the dark parts of Danish history.

-Danish Shipping’s position as an employer’s association was strongly influenced by the political tensions throughout the late 19’th century, where strikes, lockouts and fights between workers and employers increasingly saw the light of the day.
-These tensions meant that the organisation started to engage themselves with salary- and work conditions, and the organisation to its first settlement with a trade union on June 1’st 1898.
-In other words, this was the beginning of the organisation’s negotiation role which to this day is still one of the organisation’s most important tasks.
+Danish Shipping’s position as an employer’s association was strongly influenced by the political tensions throughout the late 19th century, where strikes, lockouts and fights between workers and employers were increasingly common.
+These tensions meant that the organisation started to involve themselves in salary- and work conditions, and the organisation to its first settlement with a trade union on June 1, 1898.
+This was the beginning of the organisation’s negotiation role, which, to this day is still one of the organisation’s most important tasks.